 You are now ready to share these new processes with your organization.
 You’ve invested a lot of time and energy creating processes that will work better and feel better to both employees and managers.
-Ensure your efforts achieve impact by crafting a solid communication plan.
+Ensure your efforts achieve impact by crafting a solid performance management communication plan.

 Regardless of how much your old process was disliked, your new process represents an unknown new reality.
 A well-planned, robust communication effort can help decrease (although not eliminate) the resistance you will encounter during the rollout.

 Here are some tips to help guide your communication planning efforts.

 Sell, don’t tell

 As you communicate, highlight how and why this new process is better and will be beneficial to everyone.
 It can be helpful to think about how you’d sell these new processes if it was optional for employees and managers to use it.
 Focus on the benefits of the new process – don’t just tell them what’s happening.